Abyei (town): Abyei referendum

 Whether Abyei Area and town would remain part of the South Kordofan region of northern Sudan or become part of the Bahr el Ghazal region of South Sudan (Republic of South Sudan) was to be decided by a local referendum in 2011.
-Disagreements over the process, and the recent violent takeover, raise questions whether a vote will be held.
+Disagreements over the process, and the recent violent takeover, raised questions whether a vote will be held.

 Takeover

-The northern Sudan military succeeded on May 21, 2011 with a forceful takeover of Abyei Area and town.
-A week after the takeover satellite images show that the Sudanese army burned and razed about one-third of all civilian buildings in the town during the violence.
-Tens of thousands of Abyei region civilians, including up to 35,000 children, have been displaced by the northern takeover.
+The northern Sudan military succeeded in their forceful takeover of Abyei Area and town on 21 May 2011.
+A week after the takeover, satellite images show that the northern Sudan army burned and razed about one-third of all civilian buildings in the town during the violence.
+Tens of thousands of Abyei Area civilians, including up to 35,000 children, have been internally displaced by the northern takeover.
 The satellite image evidence, supporting a claim of state-sponsored ethnic cleansing of much of the contested Abyei town and region, is being submitted to the International Criminal Court (ICC) and the UN Security Council for assessment.